IsmailM/npsearch/README.md

 ## Introduction

-This is a online web application for [Neurohmmer](https://github.com/wurmlab/neurohmmer).
-This app is currently hosted at: ...
+This is a online web application for [NpHMMer](https://github.com/IsmailM/NpHMMer).
+This app is currently hosted at: [nphmmer.sbcs.qmul.ac.uk](nphmmer.sbcs.qmul.ac.uk)

-If you use Neurohmmer in your work, please cite us as follows:
+If you use NpHMMer in your work, please cite us as follows:
-> "Moghul MI, Elphick M & Wurm Y (<em>in prep.</em>) NeuroHmmer: identify Neuropeptide Precursors"
+> "Moghul <em>et al.</em> (<em>in prep.</em>) NpHMMer: identifing Neuropeptide Precursors"